-The Agency is a member of the Mega Millions consortium and a Licensee Lottery of Multi-State Lottery Association (MUSL), the organization that operates Powerball.
+Prior to July 1, 2023, the Agency was a member of the Mega Millions consortium and a Licensee Lottery of Multi-State Lottery Association (MUSL), the organization that operates Powerball.
+Effective July 1, 2023, the Agency is a member of MUSL and participates in the Mega Millions and Powerball settlements with MUSL.
 These groups are comprised of lottery directors from member party jurisdictions.
 The jackpot prize pools are shared on a percent of sales basis.
 Game accounting is conducted after each drawing.
 Settlements between members occur after each jackpot win.
 There are currently 48 lotteries that participate in Powerball and 47 that participate in Mega Millions.